Eneskp3441/GamemakerMongoDB/README.md

 </div>

 [Watch Turkish tutorial video](https://www.youtube.com/watch?v=pYKpUNpo-P0 "Watch Turkish tutorial video")🔗
+##⚠️Important
+**This database system contains security issues.
+If you are going to use this system, you should know that anyone can access your database and change it as they wish.**
 ## Installation
 1. [Download](https://github.com/Eneskp3441/GamemakerMongoDB/releases "Download") the project here.
 1. Import the yymps file.
 Click **"Add All"** and **"Import"** button